statespacedev/statespace/README.md

 [Stochastic Processes and Filtering Theory, Jazwinski](https://amzn.to/2NLXfVK)

+210308 looking more closely at the oregon library documentation, they have an interesting discussion of their objectives - something to think about going forward.

+designed to allow reuse of a system state space definition for state, parameter and joint estimation, using a variety of different inference algorithms.
+In other words, you define your system once in a standard general state space framework, and then the inference framework generator *geninfds* together with the inference system noise source generator *gensysnoiseds* will adapt/remap that model into the relevant state space framework needed for whatever type of estimation you want to do.
+This allows you to focus on defining the model, doing data IO, etc. without having to get bogged down into casting the problem into a different framework each time you want to use a different estimator or want to change the type of inference your doing.
+I.e. the internal inference implementation is hidden or as transparent as possible with respect to the problem definition by the user. [more](https://gitlab.com/noahhsmith/statespace/raw/master/docs/liboregon)

 210221

 brought the documentation via readthedocs up to a minimal level. cleaned up the project and brought some focus to what's going on here. as the docs now make clear - this project focuses on reference problems from Bayesian Signal Processing: Classical, Modern, and Particle Filtering Methods, Kalman Filtering: Theory and Practice, and Stochastic Processes and Filtering Theory - in particular, using numpy for matrix and vector manipulation.